BaruaSourav/Flutter_Random_Word_Generator/README.md

 # Flutter Random Word Generator

-A flutter application to suggest random word pairs.
+This one is a flutter application to suggest random word pairs.
+I was checking on how Dart feels to work with.

 ## Toolsets
 - Flutter SDK for Android